RecordEvolution/ReswarmOS/config/nvidia/jetson-agx-xavier/README-reswarm-docu.md

 ```

 Depending on your host machine this may take up to about five minutes to complete.
-After the script is succesfully finished the NVIDIA board will automatically
+After the script is successfully finished the NVIDIA board will automatically
 reboot and start to show the initial user setup on the connected HDMI screen.

 <p align="center">